The Legend of Chief Shannon Kent

 Attending a selection for a special missions unit puts you in the company of a lot of high-caliber people.
 Joe Kent was one of them.
 Joe has the confidence of an Army Ranger-turned-Green Beret but the laid-back demeanor of someone raised in the Pacific Northwest.
 His curly hair and runner’s build first caught Shannon’s attention as they made eye contact while she was backing her truck into a parking space, which resulted in her denting another vehicle.

 “She sorta just looked at me, looked at the car, and shrugged,” Joe recalled, with a laugh.
-“I was like, ‘Alright, this chick’s pretty cool.’”
+“I was like, ‘All right, this chick’s pretty cool.’”
 A mutual friend, also an Arab linguist, formally introduced them shortly after.

 As a new couple, they were very busy during their year of training to get into the unit but were fortunately in several blocks of instruction together.
 Dates were hard to come by, but they made it work as often as they could.